What is depression

 • Hormones: Puberty, or the time during which your body transitions from being a kid to being an adult, causes a change in hormones, or the chemical messengers in your body that tells different organs and cells what to do to keep you going.
 As part of the puberty process, these changes are normal for every teen – regardless of whether you prefer peanut m&ms or plain ones.
 But, since your body grows at the fastest rate it ever will during puberty, it can lead to spikes in some hormones, which in turn cause more extreme changes in our body, moods, emotions, and impulses.
 Sometimes this natural process of dramatic shifts in hormone levels can make us more vulnerable to depression.

 • Trauma: Sometimes, we experience difficult events when we’re young that can cause changes in the brain that lead to mental health conditions, including depression.
 This includes things like the loss of a loved one or separation from a parent, neglect, physical, sexual or emotional abuse, an emotionally unavailable parent, an unstable or unsafe environment, a serious childhood illness, bullying, or even worldwide events such as a global pandemic.
-If you’re having a tough time right now, whatever the reason, visit our find support page for lots of resources to help you cope.

 • Patterns of negative thinking: Most of us can relate to being a little bit too hard on ourselves when circumstances don’t go as planned.
 Thinking, for example, “Ugh, I should have…” or “this is all my fault” are common examples of negative thinking.
 But, if we think this way all the time, it can become a repeated pattern of how we respond to various situations, such as family troubles or a bad grade on a test or missing a pass in a soccer game.
 When this happens, creating cycles of self-criticism (known as “cognitive distortions”), it can alter how we think about and view and value ourselves, contributing to depression.